 Where Do Coyotes Sleep In Summer?

 In summer, coyotes prefer to sleep and rest in their dens.
-The dens that coyotes use may be located under rocks, beneath trees or large roots, or dug in a hole on the side of a hill.
+Coyotes’ dens may be located under rocks, beneath trees or large roots, or dug in a hole on the side of a hill.
 Essentially, these areas serve as cover from other predators and hunters and a safe place from the scorching heat of the summer sun.

 Generally, most animals will stay away from the direct rays of sunlight.
-This is why coyotes prefer to rest in shady areas like large bushes, patches, and thick shrubbery.
+Coyotes prefer to rest in shady areas like large bushes, patches, and thick shrubbery.
 Coyotes are nocturnal animals and will generally remain concealed and hidden from view during the entire day.

 What Do Coyotes Eat In Summer?